 Italian maiolica traces its roots to the mid-fourteenth century, when Spanish merchants unloaded large numbers of colorfully painted wares from their ships in Italian port cities.
 Italians immediately appreciated the aesthetic qualities of these Spanish imports, with their shiny white background and bright decoration, and they began to innovate in creating maiolica themselves.
 Soon, ceramics workshops across central Italy began turning out colorful maiolica in vast quantities.
 Central Italian wares were exported as far as London and Constantinople; merchants and nobles in city-states like Florence and Siena kept the central Italian ceramics towns in business.

-Ceramic artisans were charged with creating commemorative vessels and table services to mark engagements, marriages, political alliances, business deals, friendship, and more.
+Ceramic artisans were charged with creating commemorative vessels and table services to mark engagements, marriages, political alliances, business deals, friendships, and more.
 Stylistically, the spirit of the Italian Renaissance breathed life into the scrolls, cupids, and idealized nudes that populate jars plates, and other wares.
 By 1500, an entire typology of ceramic wares had developed in the region.
 Certain vessels were destined for the table, while others were referred to as da pompa, or “for display.”

 How Maiolica is Made